net-zero-dri/net-zero-dri.github.io/get-involved.md

 There is funding available in the project for the research community to undertake [proof-of-concept studies](/proof-of-concept/) or host [workshops](/workshops/).
 A sandpit event will be run in early 2022 to allocate funds.

 [Further details about the sandpit announcement of opportunity here](/sandpit/).
-Deadline to register your interest is 4pm on 25th April 2022.
+The **deadline to register your interest has been extended to 1pm on 28th April 2022**.

 **Tell us about relevant literature**